The best part about spring is when you finally hear, see and smell it. It's a sure sign that that warmer weather and summer are nearby!

-It’s almost time to pack away bulky winter clothing (and fall attire too) to make room for spring and summer clothing.
+This means that it is finally time to pack away bulky winter clothing (and fall attire too) to make room for spring and summer clothing.
+YAY!!!

 Storing seasonal clothing is not complicated.
 It just takes a little preparation and care to make sure that your clothing stays in the same condition it was before it was packed up and tucked away.